 The authority for the fire commissioner and any delegated inspectors (fire service advisors of the OFC) and the designated inspectors of the local authority to enter and inspect private dwellings is described in Section 10 of the Fire Safety Act (FSA).
 Section 10 (2) of the FSA states that entry into a place occupied as a private dwelling requires the consent of the occupier.

-A consent form (PDF, 227KB) should be presented to an occupier of a premises whenever the fire inspector requests entry of the occupier’s private dwelling for inspection purposes pursuant to Section 10 of the FSA.
+A Consent to Enter Occupied Premises fillable form (DOCX, 44KB) (note this link downloads to the user’s system folders), should be presented to an occupier of a premises whenever the fire inspector requests entry of the occupier’s private dwelling for inspection purposes pursuant to Section 10 of the FSA.

 Section 26 of the FSA provides authority for the fire commissioner and any delegated investigators (fire service advisors of the OFC) and designated investigators of the local authority to enter a private dwelling but only if a fire has occurred.
 Legally, written consent is not required but if an owner/occupier is available at the time of entry and the circumstance is such that it is reasonable to request consent, it would be good practice to ask the occupier to sign a consent form.